So, what is this UWC thing?

 You can apply through the NC in your country of residence or citizenship.
 These are teams of volunteers, often UWC alumni, parents or teachers, who promote the UWC movement and seek out applicants in their countries.
 Here, your application is normally addressed to the UWC movement meaning that while you can usually list your preferred schools or colleges, the individual UWC national committees reserve the right to nominate a candidate for any UWC college or school at their discretion so you could end up anywhere!
 This is actually really exciting and can often mean you end up somewhere completely unexpected and different to your home country!

 In some cases when it is not possible for an applicant to apply to UWC via their country’s national committee, for example, when there is no UWC national committee in either an applicant’s country of residence or in their country of citizenship, applicants may be able to apply directly to one of the seventeen UWC schools and colleges to study the IB Diploma Programme.
-Not all UWC schools and colleges accept direct applications, and usually scholarship funding is not available to direct applicants.
+Not all UWC schools and colleges accept direct applications, and usually, scholarship funding is not available to direct applicants.

-If neither of these routes work for you, it is still worth getting in contact with the movement and explaining your situation!
+If neither of these routes works for you, it is still worth getting in contact with the movement and explaining your situation!
 They are looking for the best possible candidates regardless of their backgrounds and so will point you in the right direction.
 There are also short course and alternative education options at some UWC schools so it is worth researching the individual courses they offer and which could work for you!